Ray Charles and Betty Carter

 Ray Charles and Betty Carter is a 1961 album by Betty Carter and Ray Charles.
-The pair's recording of "Baby, It's Cold Outside" on the album topped the R&B charts.
 A 1988 CD/LP re-issue included three bonus tracks and the 1998 Rhino Records re-issue combined, on a single CD, the original Ray Charles and Betty Carter with the complete Dedicated to You.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated September 10, 1961, peaking at No. 52 during a fifteen-week run on the chart.